damianhunziker/freelancer-bidder/vyftec-context.md

 We don't do, lower the score of projects that need it solely, only provide high score if there are implementation parts that are larger than the parts we are not proficient in:
 -----
 - Video editing
-- Projects with strong focos on design.
-If there is no implementation of designs to code we dont take over the project normally.
+- Projects with strong focus on design.
+If there is no implementation of design to code we don't take over the project normally.
 - everything video
 - everything mobile app
 - everything VR, AR